-- Exceeds Standard (Substantially exceeds requirement of standards) - $\times$

-Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)
+- Exceeds Standard (Substantially exceeds requirement of standards) - $\times$ - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)

-115.16(a) POLICY AND DOCUMENT REVIEW: Agency Policy LSC 2.11.
+POLICY AND DOCUMENT REVIEW: Agency Policy LSC 2.11.
 Posters, inmate handbooks, training certificates.
 INTERVIEWS: LEP inmate (Spanish only) Random Staff FINDINGS:

 Agency Policy LSC 2.11 and review of posters, inmate handbooks, training certificates, address this provision.
 The PREA Brochure, PREA Posters, and Inmate Handbook are also available in Spanish.
 The facility has a language line for verbal translation services in all know languages.
 The inmates are also able to contact their country's consulate if they are under immigration jurisdiction.
-At the time of the audit, three LEP inmates was interviewed.
-The inmate reported getting the PREA related information verbally in Spanish.
+At the time of the audit, three LEP inmates were interviewed.
+The inmates reported getting the PREA related information verbally in Spanish.
 Materials are available in Spanish and additional interpreter services can be secured as needed.
-Bilingual staff have been identified in response to the language needs of the inmates.

 Agency policy LSC 2.11 and review of posters, inmate handbooks, training certificates.
-Multiple staff have been identified as bilingual and are available as needed.
+INTERVIEWS: